NYSCP Whistleblowing Practice Guidance - North Yorkshire

 • Clarification that the whistleblower does not need to provide evidence for the employer to look into the concerns raised

-• Signpost to information and advice to those thinking of blowing the whistle, for example the guidance from the Government, Acas, Public Concern at Work or Trade Unions
+• Signpost to information and advice those thinking of blowing the whistle, for example the guidance from the Government, Acas, Public Concern at Work or Trade Unions

 • Information about blowing the whistle to the relevant prescribed person(s)